Myocardial Contusion

 Offers Telehealth

-Mark Link is a Cardiac Electrophysiologist and a Cardiologist in Dallas, Texas.
+Mark Link is a Cardiac Electrophysiologist and a Cardiologist practicing medicine in Dallas, Texas.
 Dr. Link is rated as an Elite provider by MediFind in the treatment of Myocardial Contusion.
-His top areas of expertise are Myocardial Contusion, Hypertrophic Cardiomyopathy (HCM), Ventricular Fibrillation, Cardiac Ablation, and Pacemaker Implantation.
+He is also highly rated in 34 other conditions, according to our data.
+His clinical expertise encompasses Myocardial Contusion, Hypertrophic Cardiomyopathy (HCM), Ventricular Fibrillation, Cardiac Ablation, and Pacemaker Implantation.

 Learn about our expert tiers